THE IMPACT OF COVID-19 ON SPORT SPONSORSHIP

 I have had the unfortunate opportunity to see first-hand the impact of COVID-19 on our personal and working lives.
 There is a surreal silence in the streets here, broken only by the sounds of ambulances and the giant efforts hospital personnel are making to try and save as many patients as possible from this invisible enemy.

-While those lifesaving efforts go on, the sports industry is facing its own challenges.
+While those lifesaving efforts go on, the sport industry is facing its own challenges.

 CONCERN IS NORMAL, BUT WE ARE NOT ALONE